Here are the three questions that we asked from the top SEO consultants:

 Ans 3: For me, the best link building strategy is to get media features.
 I’ve been featured in podcasts, interviews and lots of expert roundups.
 It’s also an excellent opportunity to build valuable relationships which can also result in backlinks as I mentioned above.

-Ans 1: In SEO, Content is king & Backlinks are the queen.
+Ans 1: In SEO, Content is king & Backlinks are the queens.
 The whole game of SEO was in hand of queen till now ( Obviously 🤣 ).

 But in 2019, I suggest focusing more on content as well.
 As Google is heavily focusing on Knowledge graph and snippets, they are literally killing blog traffic for one line answers.